 The Leetown, Miss., native Joye Lee-McNelis was named The University of Southern Mississippi's fourth women's basketball coach on May 24, 2004.
 Lee-McNelis, one of the school's all-time basketball greats, was the fifth Lady Eagle to score more than 1,000 points in a career.

-Last season, McNelis had three players receive Conference USA honors as Jamierra Faulkner earned first team honors while Tanecka Carey was a second team selection and Nitesha Pierce was named to the all-freshman team.
+In 2011-12, McNelis had three players receive Conference USA honors as Jamierra Faulkner earned first team honors while Tanecka Carey was a second team selection and Nitesha Pierce was named to the all-freshman team.
 Carey was tabbed the C-USA Newcomer of the Year.

-In 2011, McNelis placed two players on the Conference USA third team in Rachel Vigers and Tanesha Washington while freshman Jamierra Faulkner earned all-freshman honors.
+During the 2010-11, McNelis placed two players on the Conference USA third team in Rachel Vigers and Tanesha Washington while freshman Jamierra Faulkner earned all-freshman honors.

 During the 2009-2010, Pauline Love earned her third-straight first team all-conference award.

+In 2008-09 season, Southern Miss was one-win away of claiming at least a share of a regular season title and one win away from returning to postseason.
 Her 2007-08 and 2008-09 teams posted back-to-back 20-win seasons for the first time since the 1994-95 and 1995-96 seasons.
 She also had two players named to the C-USA All-Tournament team (Pauline Love and Andrea Barber), another first team all-conference selection (Love) and the C-USA Sixth Player of the Year honoree (Tanesha Washington).
 The Lady Eagles' Candace Rucker earned two Rookie of the Week honors as well.